Make-School-Courses/SPD-1.3-Team-Software-Project/Assignments/product-v-1-2-3.md

 1. **Tip 4: Get a technical advisor**: ask a technical instructor to be your advisor.
 You can ask them questions when your team gets stuck, include them in your slack channel, and ask for code reviews.
 1. **Tip 5: Decided on your team's communication protocol**: decide when you will meet, how frequently.
 Decide how you will hold each other accountable.
 1. **Tip 6: pick roles:** Each student should pick a primary role that they “own.”
 “Own” means that you are the individual directly responsible for executing that part of the project.
 In addition to owning an area, all students will contribute to other parts of the project.
-    - Product Manager (PM) and SCRUM Master:
+    - Product Manager (PM) and SCRUM Master: ([Role Rubric](https://docs.google.com/document/d/1OQ3ECk1Kx9FLHX-L9h75idHFVSyO6nzCtpGnlfExBuc/edit))
       -Manages sprint, retrospectives, and demo meetings
       - Owns the trello board, manages planning poker
       - Owns unblocking teammates and fostering collaboration